AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 >
 >* This beta functionality is available to customers who have purchased the [Real-Time CDP Prime and Ultimate](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform.html) package.
 Please contact your Adobe representative for more information.

-Supplement first-party profiles with attributes from trusted data partners to improve your data foundation, gain new insights into your customer base, and better audience optimization.
+Supplement first-party profiles with attributes from trusted data partners to improve your data foundation and gain new insights into your customer base and better audience optimization.

 ![Prospecting use case high-level visual overview.](/help/rtcdp/assets/partner-data/enrichment-use-case-overview.png)